AnarchoTechNYC/ansible-role-tor/README.md

 If you choose to use this role's `*backup*` variables, you are responsible for setting strong passwords.
 There are two passwords involved in this role's Onion service backups:

 1. Password that encrypts and decrypts the backup copies of Onion service key files.
-1. Password that decrypts the first passwords.
+1. Password that decrypts the first password.

 Safely making the first password will look something like this: